Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

    Edit the GLN number of the message receiver.

 - [CANCEL]
-   Click this button to finish the mappings settings without saving it.
+   Click this button to finish the mappings settings without saving.
    The *Exporter definitions* view is displayed.

 - [SAVE]